 API: The certificate applicant submits an appropriately formatted certificate request via an approved API (Application Programming Interface) to GlobalSign.
 Additional documentation in support of the application may be required to verify the identity of the applicant.
-If necessary, the applicant submits to GlobalSign or a GlobalSign approved Registration Authority such additional documentation.
+If necessary, the applicant submits to GlobalSign such additional documentation.
 Upon verification of identity, GlobalSign either directly or via the API issues the certificate or sends such certificate to the e-mail address from which the certificate application had originated.
-The certificate applicant must promptly notify GlobalSign or the Registration Authority of any inaccuracy or defect in a certificate or earlier notice of the information to be included in the certificate.
+The certificate applicant must promptly notify GlobalSign of any inaccuracy or defect in a certificate or earlier notice of the information to be included in the certificate.